Muqtadir27/Google-Capstone-Project-Cyclistic-Bike-Case-Study/README.md

 How they use the service, and

-What patterns or preferences exist between different user types.
+What patterns or preferences exist between different user types?

 This analysis leverages real-world data (from Divvy) to derive actionable insights that can drive business decisions and marketing strategies.